Buildroot Setup for Kumquat

 Step 5: Customize the Build (Optional)

-- If you wish to customize the Buildroot installation, run:
+- To customize the Buildroot configuration, run:

 make menuconfig